StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 main
 ```

-<h6> In function of the result of the id push by the C2, this execute the following actions in the infected computer.</h6>
+<h6>In function of the result of the id push by the C2, this executes the following actions in the infected computer.</h6>

 ``` powershell
 function command($url)